-If you’re looking to blow up your chest and triceps —look no further, because “Chest Blaster Pushup Protocol” will inflate your chest and tri’s bigger than Donald Trump’s ego!Advertisement
+If you’re looking to blow up your chest and triceps —look no further, than the “Chest Blaster Pushup Protocol”.

 You’re going to need an aerobic step, some dumbbells, or a thick book for this one.
 Perform these four pushup variation exercises back-to-back as quickly as possible, with good form, of course!
 Complete at least five reps per move without allowing your knees to touch the ground.

 Get into pushup position over the platform.
 Lower your body until your chest is just above the floor, then push back up.
 Reach up with one hand and slap your opposite pec muscle.
 Do all of your reps on one side and then switch hands.

 Perform a pushup with one hand on the platform, then quickly switch hands and do one with the opposite hand.

 Place both hands on the platform with your fingers pointed toward the floor and perform pushups, squeezing hard the whole time.

 4. Drop ’n’ Pop

 With your hands on each side of the plat- form, drop down into a pushup so your chest touches the platform.
 Then explosively push yourself back up so your hands come up in the air.
 Catch yourself on the platform.
 Walk your hands back down to the sides and repeat.